Dong-Chen-1031/UV-Python-Egg/README.md

 ### Deploy Your Application

 After importing the egg:
-1. Create a new server using the "uv Python" egg
+1. Create a new server using the "UV Python" egg
 2. Select your desired Python version from the Docker images dropdown
 3. Choose Dependency Install Mode:
    - **pip** (default): Uses requirements.txt + Additional Python packages via `uv pip install`